State Law Guide · Updated January 2026

 Your Cancellation Rights

-Once you submit a cancellation request, the dealer or administrator has 46 days to process your refund.
+Once you submit your request, the dealer or administrator has 46 days to respond.
 Failure to comply may result in 10% per month penalty for late refunds.

 Get a Demand Letter That Cites Texas Law

-Our tool generates a formal f&i product cancellation letter citing Texas Property Code Chapter 348 and state-specific provisions for maximum leverage.
+Our tool generates a formal f&i product cancellation letter citing Texas Occupations Code Chapter 1304 and state-specific provisions for maximum leverage.

 Legal Demand Letter